Harris Distillery & The Shiant Isles Puffin Tour

 Our journey to The Shiants begins with a sailing underneath the 300m long bridge that connects Harris with the small island of Scalpay.
 The Shiants are a small group of islands between the Isle of Lewis and Skye.
 Shiants, translated from Gaelic means holy, charmed or enchanted isles and from the scenery offered the name fits perfectly.
 Our journey time will be roughly an hour.

 These lesser known islands are truly spectacular with their slopping steep cliffs and abundance of bird life.
-The islands are home to thousands of puffins, manx shearwaters, razorbills and storm petrels in the summer months.
+The islands are home to thousands of birds such as puffins, manx shearwaters, razorbills and storm petrels in the summer months.
 With the availability of the viewing decking on board the boat, we are fully immersed in the wildness of the island.
 Being one of the most important homes for seabird breeding in Scotland, The Shiant Isles accounts for about 10% of the breeding puffin population, therefore presenting us with plenty of great photo opportunities.

 At around 3pm we will stop for a wee tea/coffee and cake, picking a great viewing point for bird watching and a to finish off the day.
 Once we have had our fill of Puffins we will aim to depart at around 3.30pm we will begin our steam back to Stein Jetty, arriving around 5pm.